 - There are no geographic limitations to the Coffeeneuring Challenge, except that your coffeeneuring must occur on planet Earth.

 - Buying Beans Rule: You may use ONE of your seven coffeeneuring trips to purchase beans (or tea) from your local roaster or tea emporium for future consumption.
-If you do, you must describe your purchase.

 Twitter: The Twitter hashtag for the Coffeeneuring Challenge is #coffeeneuring.
 Only tweet if you like.
 This is a no-pressure situation.